orange-lang/orange-docs/flow.md

 This single-expression block can be used anywhere a block is allowed, including functions.

+## ternary operator

+	expression -> ternary
+	ternary    -> "(" expression ")" "?" expression ":" expression

+The ternary operator is a single-line if-else block that returns a value.

+	var biggerNumber = (a > b) ? a : b

 ## for

 	for_loop  -> "for" "(" exprression ";" expression ";" expression